Motor racing great Stirling Moss dies aged 90

 LONDON (AP) — Stirling Moss, a daring, speed-loving Englishman regarded as the greatest Formula One driver never to win the world championship, has died.
 He was 90.

-His wife Susan said he died peacefully at his London home following a long illness.
+Moss died peacefully at his London home following a long illness, his wife, Susan, said Sunday.

 “It was one lap too many,” she said.
 “He just closed his eyes.”